simonlabcode/bam2bakR/README.md

 To make sure we are all on the same page, an environment is a collection of installed software tucked away in its own directory, separate from everything else installed on your computer.
 When installing software with Mamba/Conda, I highly suggest installing all of the software you need for a particular task into an isolated environment like this.
 What's great about it is that you can have multiple versions of any given software installed at the same time!

-Now, whenever you want to run the TL-Snakemake pipeline, you can just run:
+Now, whenever you want to run the bam2bakR pipeline, you can just run:

 ```
 $ conda activate complete_pipeline